Overview

 Corpus(year n) = Corpus(year n-1) + Annual contributions(year n) + Annual interest(year n)

-Worked example: Starting basic salary of Rs 25,000/month, 8% annual salary growth, 25 years to retirement, and an 8.25% EPFO interest rate held constant throughout — this produces an approximate EPF corpus of Rs 1.1–1.3 crore at retirement, depending on exactly how salary growth and interest crediting interact year to year.
-The wide range reflects sensitivity to the exact compounding assumptions; for a precise figure based on your specific numbers, the EPF Calculator runs the full month-by-month calculation rather than relying on annual approximations.
+Worked example: Starting basic salary of Rs 25,000/month, 8% annual salary growth, 25 years to retirement, and an 8.25% EPFO interest rate held constant throughout produces an approximate EPF corpus of Rs 1.1-1.3 crore at retirement, depending on exactly how salary growth and interest crediting interact year to year.
+That range reflects sensitivity to the exact compounding assumptions.
+For a precise figure based on your specific numbers, the EPF Calculator runs the full month-by-month calculation rather than relying on annual approximations.
 Pair this with the Retirement Calculator to see how your EPF corpus fits into your overall retirement income plan alongside NPS, PPF, and other savings.